brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 ## Rust & the pursuit of reliable software (#rust)

-I've been working a lot recently with [Rust][rust].
-It's developed a bit of a reputation for its Haskell-esque (and some might say Kakfa-esque as well) strictness when it comes to compile-time checks.
+I've been writing a lot of [Rust][rust].
+The language has developed a bit of a reputation for its Haskell-esque (and some might say Kakfa-esque) strictness when it comes to compile-time checks, with very strict rules around reference counting and object movement in memory (usually stack-allocated by convention) specifically.
 At first, I found working with it to be intolerable.
-The compiler seemed to be written to be as pedantic as possible, and some subtle problem with borrowing or ownership got in my way of everything I tried to do.
-But after a few months of solid focus, those walls finally started to break down and I even started liking it, a lot.
+The compiler seemed to be written to be as pedantic as possible, and some subtle problem with borrowing or ownership got in my way of everything I tried to do, which left me stuck and getting little done.
+But after a few months of hard slogging and solid focus, the walls finally started to break down and I even started liking it, a lot.

-Its oft-stated benefits like type safety, efficient use of memory, and great performance are all true, but beyond that there's just an element of consistency and good taste that pervades throughout the language's design.
-Unlike most other languages, the core team doesn't try to cover up its mistakes, and instead they get fixed -- best exemplified by the recent release of `impl Trait` and the upcoming rebuild of futures and addition of native `async`/`await`.
-Its a pleasure to work with and its community is helpful to a fault.
+Its oft-stated benefits like type safety, efficient use of memory, and great performance are all true, but beyond that there's just an element of consistency and good taste that pervades throughout every part of the language.
+Unlike other popular languages (*cough*, Go), the core team doesn't cover up its mistakes, and instead even very fundamental design problems get fixed.
+This is best exemplified by the recent release of [`impl Trait`][impltrait], and the upcoming futures rebuild and addition of [native `async`/`await`][asyncawait].
+It's a pleasure to work with, and it has the most helpful community you can possibly imagine.

-I wrote a piece about [building a web application in Rust][rustweb] and another about [overcoming its sharp edges][rustreflections].
+I wrote a piece about [architecting a web application in Rust][rustweb] and another about [overcoming its sharp edges][rustreflections].